 We have provided a list of lenders below that we have worked with before, but you can use most lenders.
 A list of approved lenders can be found on the WSHFC website.

-Most of these lenders have online portals to start the application process.
-You can also contact them directly to start the process.
+Most lenders have online portals to start the application process.
+You can also contact them directly by phone or email to start the process.
+Be sure to give or email them the specific lender letter for the home you are applying to.
+This can be found under “financial information” on each home listing and provides financial details on the homes so your lender can write an accurate pre-approval.
 Keep in mind that the time it takes for a lender to get you a pre-approval can vary from a few days to a couple of weeks.
 Because of this we encourage you to do this as soon as possible.

 Step 5: Submit and Shop